Dropped Kerb Cost

 Labour Costs and Timescales

 The time it takes to drop a kerb can depend on a number of factors including the length and width of the kerb to be dropped, the complexity of the job, and how many people are working on the job.
-With this in mind, it can take anywhere from 3 days to a week to drop a kerb.
+On-site construction is typically 1–2 days.
+Scheduling after approval varies by council (often a 2–3 week window once the licence is issued).

-Your local council may appoint an approved contractor to carry out the work for you, or some councils may let you choose your own contractor, but your will usually need to get them approved by the council before the work starts.
+Your local council may appoint an approved contractor to carry out the work for you, or some councils may let you choose your own contractor, but you will usually need to get them approved by the council before the work starts.
+If they do allow you to pick, you’ll need to make sure the contractor is on their approved list before work begins.

 Can driveway installers usually sort out getting a kerb dropped or is that something the homeowner needs to do?

-There are a number of things that may affect the cost to drop a kerb.
+There are a number of things that may affect dropped kerb prices.

 One of the main factors that will affect the cost of the job is your location.
-Each council charges a different amount for the application fee, which can range from anywhere between £50-£350.
+Each council charges a different amount for the application fee, which can range from anywhere between £50 to £350.

 Some councils will pay back half of the fee if the job is declined and other councils may put the application fee towards the cost of the job.
 Some councils will charge a fixed fee and use their own contractors to complete the job.

-Those living in the London area should expect to pay around £50-£100 more for the job of dropping a kerb than those living in the North of the UK.
+Those living in the London area should expect to pay around £50 to £100 more for the job of dropping a kerb than those living in the North of the UK.

-The dropped kerb cost will also increase depending on the width of the footpath and the number of kerbs that need to be dropped in total.
+The cost of lowering a kerb will also increase depending on the width of the footpath and the number of kerbs that need to be dropped in total.

 If you have any obstructions that may get in the way of dropping the kerb, you may need additional work.
 This could be things such as tree removals or pathway clearings, and these extras will add additional costs to the total job cost.